MEDIADUDES/FoundationPress/README.md

 $ npm run build
 ```

-#### To create a .zip file of your theme, run: (TODO: implement with grund again.
+#### To create a .zip file of your theme, run: (TODO: implement with Grunt again.
 Currently not available.)

 ```
 $ npm run package